-We’ll meet you on your arrival in JNB and transfer with you to take a short flight to Hoedspruit airport by Kruger National Park.
-A one-hour drive brings us to Karongwe, one of the famous South African private Game Reserves.
+Next morning we'll bring you breakfast and then cross the road to the domestic terminal for a short flight to Kruger National Park.
+A short drive brings us to one of the most luxurious South African private Game Reserves.
 Lunch will be waiting for us in when we arrive!!

 Early mornings and late afternoons are safari times.
 Every game drive is different - nothing is guaranteed, and surprises come at any time.
 Look out for the “Super 7” (lion, leopard, rhino, buffalo, elephant, cheetah and wild dog) and gorgeous birds.

 During the “down” time between breakfast and lunch that is common to all game lodges, you can choose to enjoy a nature walk, relax at the pool, enjoy a spa treatment, or simply soak in the beauty and luxury of the Lodge.